- Supplements Facts

-Other ingredients: Rice flour, hypromellose, stearic acid and silica.
+Other ingredients: Rice flour, hypromellose, stearic acid and rice hull concentrate.

 SelenoExcell® is a registered trademark of Cypress Systems, Inc.

 Suggested Use: Take two (2) capsules daily with water or as directed by your health care practitioner.

-TrueMilkThistle™ with NAC and selenium helps promote healthy antioxidant levels and supports liver health.
-It is also part of NatureCity's "3-2-1 Detox" rotation.†
+TrueMilkThistle™ with NAC and selenium helps promote healthy antioxidant levels and supports liver health.†

 - Keep out of reach of children